- Departments A - C

-Enforcement of laws relating to domestic animals and livestock, animal licensing and rabies vaccination requirements
+- Enforces County ordinances relating to domestic animals and livestock, oversees the animal licensing program and rabies vaccination requirements.

-Assisting with wildlife calls when a Wildlife Officer is not readily available
+- Responds to wildlife complaints and assists with wildlife calls when a Wildlife Officer is not readily available.

-Overseeing the euthanasia of unwanted, unclaimed, diseased or injured companion animals; euthanizing injured or sick deer or elk; and the removal of dead animals and quarantine of animals when the threat of rabies is a factor
+- Oversees the euthanasia of unwanted, unclaimed, diseased or injured companion animals; removal of deceased companion or wild animals from County roads and private residences; quarantine of animals when the threat of rabies is a factor.

-Providing information and public education through the press, schools, and various community meetings as well as with local veterinarians on animal safety issues
+- Provides information and public education concerning animal issues through the press, schools, and various community meetings as well as with local veterinarians.